Hiring manager’s guide to conducting a phone interview

 There are several benefits employers can leverage by implementing phone interviews into their hiring process.
 These include, but are not limited to:

-• High-volume screening: Because it’s a short and sharp introduction to a candidate, employers can screen a larger number of applicants over the phone.
-A large pool of talent can therefore be quickly narrowed down.
+- High-volume screening: Because it’s a short and sharp introduction to a candidate, employers can screen a larger number of applicants over the phone without needing to dig too deep into their experience.

-• Access to a wider talent pool: A phone interview provides a great opportunity to explore the backgrounds of candidates who might not initially seem like potential hires, including career changers or those with a unique blend of skills and experience.
+- Access to a wider talent pool: A phone interview provides a great opportunity to explore the backgrounds of candidates who might not initially seem like potential hires, including career changers or those with a unique blend of skills and experience.
+Facilitating a wider talent pool can help to increase workforce diversity in the long run.

 Preparing for a phone interview

-While one of the key advantages of this type of interview is the fact it is less of a time investment per candidate, there is still some important work to be done ahead of the call.
-To prepare for a phone interview, employers should:
+While one of the key advantages of phone interviews is that they are less of a time investment per candidate, there is still some important work to be done ahead of the call.

-• Decide what they want from the interview: This will be an initial phone screening, so employers may have some key requirements they want to check the candidate fulfils.
+- Decide what they want from the interview: This will be an initial phone screening, so you will likely have some key requirements you want to check the candidate fulfils.

-• Review candidates thoroughly: The applicant will be expecting the employer to have at least a general idea of their experience and motivations based on their application.
+- Review candidates thoroughly: The applicant will be expecting the employer to have at least a general idea of their experience and motivations.
 Make sure to read their CV and cover letter carefully and make notes on each candidate covering their suitability and areas of concern.

 Tips for conducting a phone interview